Workforce Partners Train the Next Generation of Skilled Workers Together

-CareerEdge recently commissioned Kempton Research to conduct an updated 2016 Manufacturing Skills Gap Study.
+CareerEdge commissioned Kempton Research to conduct an updated 2016 Manufacturing Skills Gap Study.
 This qualitative analysis represents a follow up to a 2012 study, which led to the development of the Precision Machining program at Suncoast Technical College, the manufacturing Community-Wide Plan and other programs which have raised awareness about the manufacturing sector in the Sarasota/ Manatee region.

 Researcher Stephanie Kempton, who conducted in-depth interviews with 20 local employers, updated the report results in order to capture current workforce needs of this industry.
 Key findings of the study include the following skills gaps identified by local manufacturing organizations: